petervanderdoes/AVH-Extended-Categories/readme.txt

 * With WordPress 2.8 there is a new widget, AVH Extended Categories Top.
 This will show the top categories based on amount of posts.

 = Version 1.5.1 =
-* Bugfix: Compatibility issue with the plugin wp-security-scan
+* Bugfix: Compatibility issue with the plug-in wp-security-scan

 = Version 1.5 =
 * RFC: Option to show RSS feed after categories

 = Version 1.4.1 =
-* Bugfix: Problem when using multiple widgets with the dropdown option.
+* Bugfix: Problem when using multiple widgets with the drop down option.

 = Version 1.4 =
 * Ability to have up to 9 widgets.